 The ANSWERS® Software Service Website

-The ANSWERS TRAIL code is often used in conjunction with the WIMS reactor physics code to prepare burnup dependent cross section libraries for use with FISPIN.
-The integrated WIMS/TRAIL route provides reactor specific and burnup dependent cross sections that are then augmented with burnup independent cross sections from a TRAIL database.
+The TRAIL module in the WIMS reactor physics code is often used to prepare burnup dependent cross section libraries for use with FISPIN.
+This route provides reactor specific and burnup dependent cross sections that are then augmented with burnup independent cross sections from a TRAIL database.
 These cross sections are then output in a form suitable for use with FISPIN.

 For further information contact the ANSWERS Customer Support Team.